nu-soccr/regeneratetb/content/posts/IRA-and-solar.md

 **Now what?**

 The IRA can be a lot to navigate, and new guidance is issued every week.
 If you’d like to discuss how your business can benefit, Regenerative Shift is here to help!
-Reach out today at <info@regenerativeshift.com> to set up a free consultation!
+[Contact us](/contact/) today to set up a free consultation!